Have questions? We're here.

 Do Americans and Canadians need a passport and visa to travel to the Moselle River?

 All citizens of North America traveling to and throughout Europe need a passport that is valid for at least 6 months.
 Due to changes in visa laws in recent years, it is not necessary to apply for a visa before traveling to Europe as long as you plan to stay less than three months.
 These laws are subject to change in the future.
-Make sure to check current European visa requirements.
+Make sure to check current travel requirements on the U.S. Department of State website.

 Top Moselle River Travel Destinations